 Day 5: Alexandroupolis – Evros Delta – Dadia forest

-In the morning together with Athens taxi tours we’ll visit the city of Alexandroupolis and the Evros Delta.
-Alexandroupolis, the capital of Evros, occupies leading position in the geographical area of E. Macedonia and Thrace, as it stands at the crossroads between the countries of the European Community, the Mediterranean, Asia and the Black Sea zone.
+In the morning together with Athens taxi tours, we’ll visit the city of Alexandroupolis and the Evros Delta.
+Alexandroupolis, the capital of Evros, occupies a leading position in the geographical area of E. Macedonia and Thrace, as it stands at the crossroads between the countries of the European Community, the Mediterranean, Asia, and the Black Sea zone.
 It is notable as the major internal border node of the European Community.
-Alexandroupolis is build by the sea and has a coastline of 35km length.
+Alexandroupolis is built by the sea and has a coastline of 35km length.
 One of the most outstanding features of its landscape is the wetlands formed by the big rivers Evros and the Nestos that cut through it.
 Its antiquities date from the Paleolithic era with the appearance of the first Thracian tribes to the period of Roman domination (2nd and 3rd century B.C.), when its civilization reached its peak.